Root1856/mender-server/CRITICAL_VULNERABILITIES.md

 - The vulnerabilities assume that Traefik forwardAuth may be bypassed or that internal service calls don't go through Traefik.
 - Some vulnerabilities may be mitigated by proper Traefik configuration, but defense-in-depth requires server-side validation.
 - The codebase should implement proper authorization checks regardless of reverse proxy configuration.
+- Workflow CLI command injection requires investigation into who can create/modify workflows and what access controls exist.